madeso/homepage/content/blog/adventures-in-chatting-with-an-ai.md

-## Script where Uncle Bob explaining the reason for why SOLID is a great to Chewbacca
+## Uncle Bob explaining the reason for why SOLID is a great to Chewbacca

 **Uncle Bob**: Hey Chewbacca, have you heard of the SOLID principles?